rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

         Write down the relevant variable(s).

-2. Next ensure that your local mail system is up and running by checking the status of say postfix.
+2. Next, ensure that your local mail system is up and running by checking the status of say postfix.
 Type:

     ```bash
     [root@localhost report]# systemctl -n 0 status postfix